Umukabia: Ukabia

-Ukabia Uga is the founding father of Umukabia and may have lived sometime between the 16th and 17th century.
+Ukabia Uga is the founding father and patriarch of Umukabia and may have lived sometime between the 16th and 17th century.

 Umukabia's ancestral deity is Alumeze, which is the blood union of all of Ukabia's descendants.

 Culture

 Umukabia's main appellation is Ojim Ukwu Nnu Egbe, contingent on the ability of Umukabia black smiths of the days of yore to produce 400 musket guns in short order.
 With this ability, Ukabia warriors were able to parry and route any aggression by neighboring villages, who dared to challenge her.

-Umukabia is known for its culture and tradition including music and dance among which are Brass Band, Kokoma-I stand by, Igborokiti, Onye oria agba, and others.
-Indeed, a lot of fecund spinsters who attended ceremonies in Umukabia refused to return and subsequently eloped with young men in the village.
-Recently in the 1990s some bold youth challenged the community by introducing a brand of masquerade, "Ekpe" which is common in Nkwoegwu and Umuopara.
+Umukabia is known for its culture and tradition including music and dance among which are Brass Band, Kokoma-I stand by, Igborokiti, Onye oria agba, Odumodu and others.
+Indeed, a lot of fecund spinsters who attended ceremonies in Umukabia were said to have refused to return to their homes of origin and subsequently eloped with young men in the village.
+Recently in the 1990s some bold youth challenged the community's resolve not to have or participate in any abrasive behaviors, by introducing a brand of masquerade, "Ekpe" which is common in Nkwoegwu and Umuopara.
 The elders fought relentlessly, albeit unsuccessfully to suppress this new culture, which they considered abrasive, aggressive and largely uncouth, due to the behaviors and appearance of its connoisseurs [rubbing of charcoal mixed with oil and carrying whips with which they routed spectators], who are frequently inebriated during the event.
 In all the other traditional dances, on the contrary, participants are elegantly and luxuriously dressed, while they carry themselves with much dignity and respect.
 Currently, some sections of Umukabia perform the "Ekpe" dance while others continue to resist it.
+Since the 2023 "Iri Egwu" [Christmas] Umukabia, the "Ekpe" dance appears to have gained a paramount status, including universal approval and acclaim, far and above any other traditional dance in Umukabia.
+To show how corrosive the "Ekpe" dance has become, the most popular festive dance in Umuagbom, one of the villages in Umukabia, "Igborokiti" appears to have even been rendered obsolete and no longer features during festivities.